 Constructed in 1808 by Henry Coffeen, the Oakland House was considered the best hotel in the county.
 A year later, Coffeen would start the first newspaper in Watertown here, The American Eagle, described as an “organ of the rising Van Buren element in the Democratic Party of the time,” though it supported Republican-Democrat in politics as well as President Monroe.
-In its early days, it sat opposite of both the County Jail and County Courthouse on the “other” square
+In its early days, it sat opposite the County Jail and Courthouse on the “other” square.

 The photo above is likely after 1915 or thereabouts when the hotel once again became home to a printing press – an otherwise ideal location between the county jail and city hall if it weren’t part of Watertown’s ‘Red Light’ district with all sorts of unsavory watering holes nearby with names like “Bucket of Blood” and “The Pig’s Ear.”

-Prior to the Oakland House being built in this location, a building that was a printing office was situated near this location as seen on a map drawn in 1804 and discussed in an 1887 Watertown Daily Times article.
-Perhaps its location is was why, once built, the Oakland House “housed” a printing office on numerous occasions.
-Other interesting information offered in the article was the lower end of Public Square being referred to as “The Mall.”
-I’m assuming this was the Woolworth Bldg end as the State Street end was higher elevation.
+Before the Oakland House was built in this location, a printing office building was situated near this location, as seen on a map drawn in 1804 and discussed in an 1887 Watertown Daily Times article.
+Perhaps its location was why, once built, the Oakland House “housed” a printing office numerous times.
+Another interesting piece of information offered in the article was that the lower end of Public Square was referred to as “The Mall.”

-During the Civil War, the Oakland House would be used as a recruiting center for Henry D. Rich, Recruiting Officer.
+During the Civil War, the Oakland House was a recruiting center for Henry D. Rich, Recruiting Officer.
 “Forty-Two Dollars Bounty will be paid for all good, able-bodied men.”
-Rich would also be seeking 100 good artillery horses and 100 good cavalry horses.
+Rich would also seek 100 good artillery horses and 100 good cavalry horses.